top of page

 Screen Shot 2021-05-29 at 12.48.07 PM.png

-During gene expression, one of the most important processes is alternative splicing of the pre-RNA to produce multiple, distinct mRNAs.
-Alternative splicing enables the cell to generate a diverse complement of transcripts from a limited number of genes to facilitate diversification of function, and such molecular and functional diversity is bound to have implications for development and disease.
-In mammals, alternative splicing is most prevalent in the brain.
-Recently, we identified a number of novel alternatively spliced mRNA isoforms that were significantly altered in the post-stroke cortex as compared to controls.
-Sequence analysis suggested that they have the potential to yield novel proteins.
+One of the most important processes during transcription is the alternative splicing of the pre-RNA to produce multiple, distinct mRNAs.
+Alternative splicing enables the cell to generate a diverse complement of mRNAs from a limited number of genes to facilitate diversification of function, and such molecular and functional diversity has implications for development and disease.
+Recently, we identified several novel alternatively spliced mRNA isoforms whose expression was significantly altered in the cerebral cortex during stroke.
+Sequence analysis suggested that they have the potential to be translated into novel proteins.
 Altered spatiotemporal expression of such novel proteins may have important implications for the pathophysiological outcomes in stroke.
-Our current work is focused on investigating the putative translational products of the novel mRNAs, evaluating their cellular and subcellular distribution in the mouse brain during stroke, identifying their functions and functional partners, and determining their expression patterns as a function of age and sex.
-Our overarching goal is to obtain a clearer understanding of the post-stroke pathophysiology by elucidating the significance of the alternatively spliced transcriptome in stroke.
+Our current work is focused on investigating the putative translational products of the novel mRNAs, evaluating their cellular and subcellular distribution in the brain, identifying their functions and functional partners, and determining their expression patterns as a function of age and sex.
+Our overarching goal is to obtain a clearer understanding of the transcriptomic changes occuring in the post-stroke cortex and their significance to the post-stroke pathophysiology.

 Screen Shot 2021-05-29 at 12.48.25 PM.png